Enaa neenyo (I’m glad you came)!

 Every student graduates college and career ready.We are delighted to welcome you to the Yukon-Koyukuk School District (YKSD).
 District boundaries fall within the Yukon-Koyukuk Census area.
 The YK Census area makes up only 1 percent (approximately 6,150 residents) of the state’s total population.
 The District’s ten village schools are located along the Yukon, Koyukuk and Tanana river systems, a geographic area larger than the state of Washington (encompassing about 65,000 square miles of territory).
 More than 98% of the district’s 315 river school students are Alaska Native (Athabascan).
 The district also sponsors a statewide correspondence program called Raven Homeschool.
 There are approximately 1,500 students enrolled in Raven during the 2015-2016 school year.
 District-wide, YKSD serves over 1,400 full-time students.

-Travel to seven of our ten communities is by small aircraft.
+Travel to eight of our ten communities is by small aircraft.
 Only two communities (Minto & Manley Hot Springs) are accessible by a remote road system.
 Local travel within the communities is by boats during the summer months; and snow machine or dog sleds in the winter.
 Again, Enaa neenyo, and we’re looking forward to a great year ahead!